 There is simply no excuse for our US laws to disregard the heinous assault on the victim in cases where a sexual predator’s weapon of choice is trickery!

 If our laws were clear that consent is freely given, knowledgeable and informed agreement, #FGKIA, accountability would exist for all types of sex crimes, not simply the specific mentions our law makers call “sexual assault” or “rape,” while completely ignoring all the rest!

-76% of the states and territories of the US have NO definition for consent in their penal code.
-24% have definitions that poorly define consent and only make prosecution possible in a small amount of cases.
-Here are the three largest obstructions that keep lawmakers from adopting correct consent laws, right out of their own mouths: Continue reading 3 Roadblocks that Prevent Prosecution for Sexual Assault→
+None of the states or territories of the US properly define “consent” in their laws.
+76% of the states and territories of the US have NO provisions for consent in their penal code.
+24% have provisions that poorly define consent and only make prosecution possible in a small amount of cases.
+Here are the three largest obstructions that keep lawmakers from adopting correct consent laws, right out of their own mouths: Continue reading 3 Roadblocks that Prevent Prosecution for Sexual Assault

 Was Saturday’s US Open match a clear case of misogyny?
 Can we infer that the official, Carlos Ramos, acted out of contempt for women?